adnammit/notes/javascript.md

     ```

 * substring
-    - the two args sent to `substr()` are the index where the substr starts and how many chars long it is
+    - the two args sent to `substr()` are the index where the substring starts and the length of the substring
     ```javascript
     var str = "Hello planet Earth";

     var part1 = str.substr(6,6); // "planet"
     str.substr(6,6).toUpperCase(); // "Hello PLANET Earth"
     ```
+    - you can also use the `substring()` method which takes two args for the start of the substring and the ending index of the substring
 ## REGULAR EXPRESSIONS
 * a regex pattern has the following structure:
         `var pattern = /(a|b|c)/gi`